tomfa/notes.webutvikling.org-old/src/posts/2016-08-11-aws-codepipeline/index.md

 ---
-title: "AWS CodePipeline"
+title: 'AWS CodePipeline'
 date: 2016-08-11
 image: ./PGC_Pipeline_Data.jpg
-tags: ["learning", AWS, codepipeline, git, github]
+tags: ['learning', AWS, codepipeline, git, github]
 author: tomfa
 status: publish
 ---

 CodePipeline is a specification of how your code runs out to production.

 What it does is connecting source code with a builder (optional) and a deployment platform.
 For example, you can set it to trigger a deploy to AWS Beanstalk when a Github repository is updated.
 And with its 1$ / month, it's practically free to use.
 However, CodePipeline is currently **only [available in](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/) eu-west (ireland), us-west (oregon) and us-east (n. virginia).** A pipeline consists of: